2022 - 2023 Season Information

 Tournament Selection

 Before the start of the season, each team will be given a tournament list.
 Teams will be asked to rank which events they'd like to attend.
 Once all the rankings are returned, teams will be placed into a draft where a maximum of 4 tournaments will be selected for the team to compete in.
-Draft selections will be awarded based on how each team ranks each tournaments.
+Draft selections will be based on these rankings.
 Teams have the option to play in fewer than 4 tournaments.
 The draft is composed of multiple rounds and each team is awarded one tournament pick per round.
 The order in which teams get to select their tournaments is based on seniority.

 Divisions